Healthcare and Life Sciences

 - Insurees are entitled to benefits in the form of medical device apps and other digital health applications.
 For insured persons to be entitled to such benefits, they need to be included by the Federal Institute for Drugs and Medical Devices in a new directory for digital health applications (section 139e German Social Security Code, Book V).

 - For this purpose, the manufacturer must prove that the application meets basic requirements in safety, efficacy and quality.
 The application must also have positive effects on healthcare.
-Should it not yet be possible to prove that there are positive effects on healthcare, the application can be included in the directory on a preliminary basis (draft section 139e(3) of the Code, Book V).
+Should it not yet be possible to prove that there are positive effects on healthcare, the application can be included in the directory on a preliminary basis (section 139e(4) German Social Security Code, Book V).

 “App on prescription” and availability from manufacturer

-- Digital applications will be added to the catalogue of treatment that a physician can prescribe, in accordance with the new entitlement to benefits (draft section 73(2) sentence 1 German Social Security Code, Book V).
+- Digital applications will be added to the catalogue of treatment that a physician can prescribe, in accordance with the new entitlement to benefits (section 87(5c) German Social Security Code, Book V).
 SHI-accredited physicians may therefore prescribe the applications as medical aids or medicinal products.

 - The insurees then receive either a download option or a data carrier.
-Should this not be possible, insurees may also download the apps in app stores (draft section 33a(3) of the Code, Book V).
+Should this not be possible, insurees may also download the apps in app stores (section 33a(3) German Social Security Code, Book V).